ai/size-limit/README.md

       ],
     ```

-5. Add the `size` script to your test suite:
+5. Add a `size` script to your test suite:

     ```diff
       "scripts": {